cemreefe/cemreefe.github.io/source/posts/2023/10/14/How to land a Software Engineering job in the UK.md

 On how to answer these questions: just go ahead and search for the STAR method.
 This is the industry standard for answering behavioral questions.
 In a nutshell you can use STAR to tell a story by laying out the Situation, Task, Action, and Result.

-- Situation: Set the scene and give the necessary details of your example.
+- **Situation**: Set the scene and give the necessary details of your example.
-- Task: Describe what your responsibility was in that situation.
+- **Task**: Describe what your responsibility was in that situation.
-- Action: Explain exactly what steps you took to address it.
+- **Action**: Explain exactly what steps you took to address it.
-- Result: Share what outcomes your actions achieved.
+- **Result**: Share what outcomes your actions achieved.

 It is best not to try and form these stories on the whim.
 It really does take a few interviews to get how to do this right.